-If you’re wanting to regroup and settle in to new and better habits and routines, here are some tools and ideas to help:
+If, like me, you’re wanting to regroup and settle in to new and better habits and routines for yourself and your family this fall, here are some of my favorite tools and ideas.

 Do you want your kids to help more around the house?

-Download my Household Responsibilities Audit (from my book Happy Campers) and assess what tasks can be shifted from you to the kids this year.
+Download my Household Responsibilities Audit (from my book Happy Campers) and assess what tasks can be shifted from you to the kids this fall.
+They’re more capable than you think!

 Would you like to stop yelling at your kids?